 Season one of Colony began by setting up the background and establishing the characters.
-The storyline was credible and balanced a swift moving plot with good character development.
-The main plotline followed the struggle of the Bowman family to stay together, while fighting back against occupation.
+The storyline was credible and balanced a swift-moving plot with good character development.
+The main plotline followed the struggle of the Bowman family to stay together while fighting against occupation.

 Season two of Colony started by filling in some gaps about the invasion and about what happened to Los Angeles at the time of the alien incursion, before moving back to following the Bowmans as they struggle to find their son.
 The tension escalates as Will and Katie come into conflict, pursuing similar goals but by different methods.